7UKECREAT0R/MCCompiled/Tutorials/3aValues.md

 ```
 define coins
 ```
-By default, players will not have this value (even 0) so it may be a good idea to initialize it as well.
-This makes it so that every player has at least 0 of the value.
+By default, players will not have this value (even 0).
+To a certain extent, the value is equivalent to `null` so it may be a good idea to initialize it as well to ensure it is not null for any players.
 ```
 define coins
 initialize coins